Lincoln-Cybernetics/Cellular-Explorer/README.md

 Total Cell:  Adds the states of its neighbors.

 Average Cell:  Totals the states of its neighbors, then divides by the size of its neighborhood.

+Min Cell: Takes the lowest state of any of its neighbors.

+Max Cell: Takes the highest state of any of its neighbors.